NVIDIA/NeMo/docs/source/features/moe.rst

 Overview
 --------

-NeMo supports Mixture of Experts (MoE) in the transformer layer for NLP models.
+NeMo supports Mixture of Experts (MoE) in the feedforward block of the transformer layer.

 MoE is a machine learning technique where multiple specialized models (experts, usually multi-layer perceptrons) are combined to solve a complex task.
 Each expert